SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 ============================

-The so-called `theory module <theory.html#theory>`_ contains the basic tools necessary for decomposing the input model (either in LHE or SLHA format) into simplified model |topologies| and using the output of the decomposition to compute the :ref:`theoretical prediction <theoryPredictions>` for a given :ref:`experimental result <ExpResult>`.
+The so-called `theory module <theory.html#theory>`_ contains the basic tools necessary for decomposing the input model into simplified model |topologies| and using the output of the decomposition to compute the :ref:`theoretical prediction <theoryPredictions>` for a given :ref:`experimental result <ExpResult>`.